 News Home & Design This Compact Prefab Office Pod Looks Like a Futuristic Spacecraft Need an office, right now?
 This Workstation Cabin can be installed in no time flat.
-By Kimberley Mok Writer McGill University Cornell University Kimberley Mok is a former architect who covered architecture and the arts for Treehugger starting in 2007. our editorial process Twitter Twitter Kimberley Mok Published May 4, 2021 04:00PM EDT Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on May 04, 2021 Haley Mast Zsuzsa Darab - Hello Wood Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Working from home isn't always as easy as it might hypothetically sound: While there is no grueling commute, it's still all too easy to get distracted by miscellaneous chores, or perhaps the kids boisterously being kids.
+By Kimberley Mok Kimberley Mok Twitter Writer McGill University Cornell University Kimberley Mok is a former architect who has been covering architecture and the arts for Treehugger since 2007.
+Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on May 04, 2021 LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process on May 4, 2021 05:36PM EDT Zsuzsa Darab - Hello Wood Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Working from home isn't always as easy as it might hypothetically sound: While there is no grueling commute, it's still all too easy to get distracted by miscellaneous chores, or perhaps the kids boisterously being kids.
 Whatever it may be, with many people finding it necessary to continue to work from home, many are also finding it necessary to find ways to carve out a space that's dedicated solely to getting work done.
 So it's little wonder that interest in prefabricated home office units has grown since last year.
 After all, if one has the extra bit of space in the backyard, these pre-built modules can typically be delivered and installed in a day or two, making them a convenient and quick option.
 While most of the prefab home offices we've seen are generally orthogonal in shape, the Workstation Cabin from Hungarian design studio Hello Wood is an outlier, with its eye-catching angles that make it seem like it's a compact futuristic spacecraft of some sort.
 Zsuzsa Darab - Hello Wood But the concept behind isn't that alien.
 The idea is to give those working from home a more secluded option, and since the pod sits on metal stilts that are attached to the earth with ground screws, the structure also has a minimal environmental impact on the site.
 As Hello Wood co-founder Dávid Ráday explained to Dwell: "We started designing the Workstation Cabin a few months before the lockdown.
 Although there had been a need for more separate meeting rooms before the pandemic, there is now a rapidly growing demand for isolated work possibilities."
 Zsuzsa Darab - Hello Wood According to the designers, the exterior form and the interior space were configured to the hypothetical use patterns of up to six people.
 There is indeed an intentional leaning toward a futuristic aesthetic, said Ráday: "We took inspiration from the design of space capsules, and the cabin was refined step by step before reaching its final form."
 Zsuzsa Darab - Hello Wood The 91-square-foot interior space is clad with FSC-certified Scots pine wood panels and comes with integrated electrical outlets for plugging work devices in.
 Zsuzsa Darab - Hello Wood Except for one fixed bench which is used to hide the optional heating and air-conditioning unit, the interior is a flexible space that can be easily altered to suit different uses.
 Zsuzsa Darab - Hello Wood For example, a detachable desk can be added to transform the pod into a quiet workspace or meeting room, or removed completely in order to make space for a mattress, thus creating a guest room or even a kids' playroom.
 Zsuzsa Darab - Hello Wood The studio explains that the Workstation Cabin is designed for two groups of potential users.
 In the first group would be companies looking to provide a unique environment for meetings to happen in, and more private spaces for employees to work in.
 The second group would include individuals and families looking for that secluded workspace at home, which can double as a guest room or creative space.
 The careful engineering behind the Workstation Cabin ensures that it is weathertight: Each of the module's soundproofed and insulated 15 sides are fabricated using CNC machines, which helps to reduce material wastage, and the specially designed joints ensure a tight fit.
 Zsuzsa Darab - Hello Wood To help make the small interior feel larger, the walls of this sculptural-looking unit are punctuated with two polygonal windows and a skylight that filter natural daylight through, says Ráday: "Thanks to the huge glass windows, you feel close to nature while sitting in the cabin.
 The unique shape of the cabin also provides an exciting experience — there are no separate walls and roof, which gives it a special feeling.
 It’s definitely not your regular meeting room."
 Zsuzsa Darab - Hello Wood Pricing for the Workstation Cabin starts at $28,000 with the option to add on extra features like a sound system, mood lighting, television screen, and a small outdoor deck made of two hexagonal elements.
 To find out more information, visit Hello Wood and Instagram.